 Summary: S. 744 establishes a DHS Border Security Oversight Task Force that is given the responsibility of "reviewing and [making] recommendations regarding immigration and border enforcement policies, strategies, and programs that take into consideration their impact on border communities."
-It would require that Border Patrol officers be on the commission.
-But this amendment would ensure that CBP, US Citizenship and Immigration Services, and ICE employees are also included.
+The bill also creates a "Southern Border Security Commission" if DHS fails to certify "operational control" of the Southern Border 5-years after the date of the enactment of the act.